postspectacular/devart-template/project_summary.md

 ### Linked data kit

 Leightweight, semantic graph (RDF) framework with pluggable storage backends, SPARQL-like query engine, rule-based inferencing...

+A selection of other 3rd party libraries (potentially) used for this project will be discussed in further posts...

 Happy coding! :)